errea/Webpack-Todo_List/README.md

 $ cd Webpack-Todo_List
 ~~~

+Run `npm Install` to install the node modules and webpacker.

 Run `npm start` opens on `http://localhost:8080/` in your browser.

+Run `npm run build` to build the bundler.

 ## Set up
 * Open your terminal and locate the folder you want to clone the repository and follow the steps above to install